JCMD19/401k-capital-flight/README.md

 The relevant forms are N-Q (Quarterly) and N-CSR (Annual) which contain the mutual fund holdings.

-I could have used the Morningstat API but requires a paid token authenticator or webscraped with a premium subscription.
+I could have used the Morningstar API but requires a paid token authenticator or webscraped with a premium subscription.
 I want this to start no/zero cost.